3.7| Stress Free PoE - HALLELUJAH FIRE |Clear the Atlas with YOUR Items at YOUR Pace (SSF & Co-op)

 -Purity of Fire - Our most important aura.
 This gives us Fire resistance, when coupled with Tasalio, Cleansing Water on the Ascendancy tree, will give us all the Fire Resistance we need forever.
 It makes gearing so much easier.
 It also increases your Maximum Fire Resist.
 This is the most important part of using RF.
 Normally your Maximum Fire Resist would cap at 75%.
 This skill at level 20 will increase that max to 79%.
 That doesn't seem like much, but it's actually very substantial damage mitigation for both RF and receiving fire damage.
 (We'll end up with 81% max fire resist without items.
 There's are two nodes on the tree that gives us the extra max %.)

 -Malevolence - Gives more damage to Damage over Time (RF).

-Short Version - ANYTHING YOU WANT!
-I like having a shield and one-handed weapon instead of a two handed weapon.
+ANYTHING YOU WANT! - I like having a shield and one-handed weapon instead of two one-handed weapons.
 It's just a preference; no right or wrong there.

 - Head - Anything you like.

 - Feet - Anything you like.